evgeni-semenov/openai-telegram/README.md

 # openai-telegram

 This is a Telegram bot that utilizes OpenAI API.
 At the moment you can use it for ChatGPT, image generation (dall-e) and voice message transcription (whisper).
+I wanted to test both openai python library as well as python requests to connect to API.

 # Setup